-Under our capacity purchase agreements, our major airline partners generally pay a fixed monthly minimum amount per aircraft, plus certain additional amounts based upon the number of flights and block hours flown.
-The contracts also include reimbursement of certain costs that we incur in performing flight services.
-These costs, known as "pass-through costs," may include passenger and hull insurance, aircraft property taxes, as well as landing fees and catering.
-Additionally, for the E-175 aircraft owned by United, our United Capacity Agreement provides that United will reimburse us for heavy airframe and engine maintenance, landing gear, APUs and component maintenance, which are treated as pass-through and will increase revenue (and expense for the same amount) upon completion of the work.
-We also receive compensation under our capacity purchase agreements for heavy maintenance expenses at a fixed hourly rate or per aircraft rate for all aircraft in scheduled service, other than the E-175 aircraft owned by United.
-We record reimbursement of pass-through costs as pass through and other revenue in the consolidated statements of operations as service is provided.
-In addition, our major airline partners also provide, at no cost to us, certain ground handling and customer service functions, as well as airport-related facilities and gates at their hubs and other cities.
-Services and facilities provided by our major airline partners at no cost to us are presented net in our consolidated financial statements; hence, no amounts are recorded for revenue or expense for these items.
+The Company recognizes revenue when the service is provided under its capacity purchase agreements.
+Under these agreements, the major airline partners generally pay a fixed monthly minimum amount per aircraft, plus certain additional amounts based upon the number of flights and block hours flown.
+The contracts also include reimbursement of certain costs incurred by the Company in performing flight services.
+These costs, known as "pass-through costs," may include passenger and hull insurance as well as aircraft property taxes.
+Additionally, for the E-175 aircraft owned by United, the capacity purchase agreement provides that United will reimburse the Company for heavy airframe and engine maintenance, landing gear, APUs and component maintenance.
+The Company also receives compensation under its capacity purchase agreements for heavy maintenance expenses at a fixed hourly rate or per aircraft rate for all aircraft in scheduled service other than the E-175 aircraft owned by United.
 The contracts also include a profit margin on certain reimbursable costs, as well as a profit margin, incentives and penalties based on certain operational benchmarks.
-We recognize revenue under our capacity purchase agreements when the transportation is provided, including an estimate of the profit component based upon the information available at the end of the accounting period.
-All revenue recognized under our capacity purchase agreements i
+The Company is eligible to receive incentive compensation upon the achievement of certain performance criteria defined in the capacity purchase agreements.
+At the end of each period during the term of an agreement, the Company calculates the incentives achieved during that period and recognizes revenue attributable to the agreement during the period accordingly, subject to the variable constraint guidance under ASC 606.
+All revenue recognized under these contracts is presented as the gross amount billed to the major airline partners.